humaidq/huma.id/content/projects/iglu.md

 #### 2.2. iglüOS

+![a screenshot of the boot messages, with the snippet in the middle stating Welcome to igluOS (snowball)](igluOS.jpeg)

 iglüOS is our custom Raspbian Lite-based distribution built for Nacdlow's iglü.
 It allows you to have an OS image for the Raspberry Pi with iglü installed as a service, which boots on startup.